Sexual Harassment: The Work is Never Done

 Now is the time to act.
 Choose EDGE Empower, today

 The work around Diversity, Equity and Inclusion (DE&I) may be ongoing, but with EDGE Empower, you can apply the same rigour and discipline as you would to any other business-critical mission.
-Stay up to date with the latest DE&I thinking, measure progress against your DE&I goals and credibly demonstrate your commitment to change by becoming EDGE Certified.
+Stay up to date with the latest DE&I practices and thinking, measure progress against your DE&I goals and credibly demonstrate your commitment to change by becoming EDGE Certified.

 Make your organization a place where people want to work, where clients buy, and where investors invest.